JoeFriedlander/isouisce/readme.md

 Alpha Version

-Rules: Keep land above water line.
+Goal: Keep land above water line.
 Drop pieces to add land.

 Controls: Use keypad to move shape around.
 Use spacebar or center keypad key to lower shape.
 Make sure numlock is on.

 Music by Joe Friedlander